iambhagat92/calcuforme/VERCEL_DEPLOYMENT.md

 # - Set up and deploy?
 Yes
 # - Which scope? (choose your account)
 # - Link to existing project?
 No
-# - Project name: calcuforme
+# - Project name: Calculate For Me
 # - Directory: ./
 # - Override settings?
 No